-Install kali Linux on a unrecognised USB 3.0 SSD
+Install kali Linux on an USB SSD or drive

 For who is this guide?

-- People who can’t install Kali because their external USB drive (mostly USB 3.0) is not found by the installer
+- People who can’t install Kali or any other Linux distro because their external USB drive (mostly USB 3.0) is not found by the installer

 - People who want to install Kali with full disk encryption… on a partition.
 Yes, you heard that right.